calvin-wells3012/Calvin_Wells-PhD_Code_Repository/README.md

-# PhD_Resources
+# PhD Python Code Repository

-## This rwepository include all code used for data analysis and processing used in the PhD thesis "".
+## This repository includes the Python code developed for the data processing and analysis used in Calvin Wells' PhD thesis.